-Choosing between a dedicated server or a cloud hosting solution is an important decision for your company.
+Choosing between a cloud server vs dedicated server hosting solution is an important decision for your company.

 In the past, it was common for businesses to start off on a shared Linux server when first learning about web hosting and then upgrade to a dedicated server to support increased web traffic as the website scaled in growth.